RihardsVitols/Microphone-Calibration/README.md

 ### Calibration
 The calibration containts 13 codes that need to be run one by one.
 Some of the may take some time to finish so be pattiont.
-The code will create folders that are neccery for saving resoults and will save them on your Desktop. to Chnage that edit Paths.txt .
-Recordings that you made for calibrations goes in the directory rec that will be created after running code 000_setp_create_project_folder_and_Pink_noise.scd
+The code will create folders that are neccery for saving resoults and will save them on your Desktop. to Chnage that edit Paths.txt.